Kennicutt-Schmidt relation of galaxies over 13 billion years in the COLIBRE hydrodynamical simulations: Kennicutt-Schmidt relation at

 The predictions of \colibre\ presented here agree with those in \citet{Nobels24} at $\rm log_{10}(\Sigma_{\rm H_2}/M_{\odot}\,pc^{-2})\gtrsim 0.5$.
 At lower values, the simulation results in \citet{Nobels24} drop towards longer depletion times. \colibre\ instead tends to continue on the constant depletion time line or even flatten a bit towards shorter depletion times.
 This difference is not necessarily surprising as there are many components to the physical model of \colibre\ that were not present in \citet{Nobels24}, including the non-equilibrium chemistry component, live dust and chemical evolution model and the overall cosmological context, which is lacking in \citet{Nobels24}.
 Regarding the non-equilibrium chemistry, by applying {\sc Chimes} to the FIRE simulations, \citet{Richings22} show that explicitly solving for the chemistry of the gas leads to varying \ion{H}{i} and H$_2$ mass fractions at low densities $(n_{\rm H}\lesssim 1 \,\rm cm^{-3})$, which will then change the relation between SFR and \ion{H}{i} or H$_2$ in that regime.
 In the future, we will quantify the effect the different subgrid physics modules and parameters have on the KS relation and its scatter.

 To understand what gives rise to the different relations between $\Sigma_{\rm SFR}$ and the \ion{H}{i} and H$_2$ gas content, it is informative to study where these gas phases are located in the phase-space diagram.
 We show this in Fig.~\ref{PhaseSpacez0} for galaxies with stellar masses $>10^9\,\rm M_{\odot}$ and $\rm SFR>0$.
-From the \ion{H}{i} distribution we see the bimodality that arises from \ion{H}{i} being primarily in the warm neutral ($10^3\,\rm K<T<10^{4.5}\,K$) and cold neutral ($\rm T<10^3\,\rm K$) components, WNM and CNM, respectively, of the ISM.
+From the \ion{H}{i} distribution we see the bimodality that arises from \ion{H}{i} being primarily in the {WNM and CNM (see Eq.~\ref{CNMdef})} of the ISM.
 Most of the \ion{H}{i} mass is however contributed by the WNM ($\approx 64$\%).
 For H$_2$, we see that very little is in the WNM, with most of it being in the CNM ($\approx 99$\%).
 Note, however, that most of the gas mass in the CNM is atomic ($\approx 70$\%), while only $\approx 30$\% is molecular.
 For the SFR, we see that $\approx 7$\% is associated with the WNM and $93$\% with the CNM.

 Even though most of the CNM consists of atomic rather than molecular gas, the correlation of the SFR is stronger with H$_2$ than \ion{H}{i} or total neutral gas (as seen by the smaller scatter of the H$_2$).
 The reason for this is that even within the CNM, the densities traced by H$_2$ and SFR are much higher than those traced by the HI.
 This is shown in Fig.~\ref{densities_CNM} for the L200m6 and L025m5 simulations.
 Even in comparison to H$_2$, the SFR is concentrated in higher density gas regardless of the resolution.
 Thus, the larger fraction of SFR associated with the high-density tail of the CNM, where the H$_2$ resides is the cause of the stronger correlation between $\Sigma_{\rm SFR}$ and $\Sigma_{\rm H_2}$ than between $\Sigma_{\rm SFR}$ and $\Sigma_{\rm HI}$ or $\Sigma_{\rm HI + H_2}$ .
 Comparing the m5 and m6 curves, we see that the SFR-weighted density distribution moves to higher values as the resolution increases.
 This is because the criterion for gravitational instability is evaluated at the resolution limit.
 The \ion{H}{i}- and H$_2$-weighted distributions also move to higher densities, but to a lesser extent than the SFR-weighted gas density distribution.